 SEA CIRTL Fellows

-Welcome to the SEA CIRTL Fellows Program, a fantastic opportunity for COEIT graduate students at UMBC to showcase their teaching skills and inspire young minds through a one-week summer camp class offered by the Summer Enrichment Academy (SEA).
-Our program’s mission is to ignite a passion for STEM in middle and high school students while providing graduate students with valuable teaching experience and mentorship.
+Welcome to the SEA CIRTL Fellows Program, a fantastic opportunity for ALL graduate students at UMBC to showcase their teaching skills and inspire young minds through a one-week summer camp class offered by the Summer Enrichment Academy (SEA).
+Our program’s mission is to ignite a passion for higher education in middle and high school students while providing graduate students with valuable teaching experience and mentorship.

-Our program for the Summer 2023 session is currently closed for applications.
-However, we encourage you to keep an eye out for future opportunities to participate.
+Our program for the Summer 2024 session is currently open for applications!
 If you’re interested in pursuing this program, keep reading to learn more about what it entails and the benefits of becoming a SEA CIRTL Fellow.

-As a SEA CIRTL Fellow, you’ll work with experienced faculty to design and implement a one-week course on an Engineering and Technology topic of your choice.
+As a SEA CIRTL Fellow, you’ll work with experienced faculty to design and implement a one-week course on a topic of your choice.
 Our program provides guided mentorship and support to ensure that your course is accessible and engaging for high school and middle school students.
 You’ll also attend training sessions to help you plan and deliver your course.
+All fellows have different teaching experience levels.
+The fellows will develop and implement a 1-week course for the SEA CIRTL program on a topic of their choice with guided mentorship.
+Fellows are required to attend a variety of sessions hosted by the Graduate Student and Postdoc Development Office (GSPD) at UMBC that help them solidify course ideas, learn about teaching approaches that are accessible and engaging for high school and middle school students, and plan their courses.
+The director of the program and their mentors, Dr. Neha Raikar, LaMar Davis, Dr. Jamie Gurganus, to name a few, host one-on-one meetings with the fellows to track their progress.

-During the Summer 2023 session, you’ll have the opportunity to teach your course and earn a minimum of $700/week for one or two weeks, depending on the course’s enrollment.
+During the Summer 2024 session, you’ll have the opportunity to teach your course and earn a minimum of $1,000/week for one or two weeks, depending on the course’s enrollment.
 Additionally, your work as a SEA CIRTL Fellow counts towards a national CIRTL teaching certificate, a valuable addition to your resume that can lead to new career opportunities.

 Frequently Asked Questions